Hashish-y/Hashish-y.github.io/_pages/publications.md

 <font size="3"> We present the results of a search for continuous gravitational wave signals (CGWs) in the second data release (DR2) of the European Pulsar Timing Array (EPTA) collaboration.</font>

+[**The second data release from the European Pulsar Timing Array II.
+Customised pulsar noise models for spatially correlated gravitational waves.**](https://www.aanda.org/articles/aa/full_html/2023/10/aa46842-23/aa46842-23.html){:target="_blank"}
+<font size="3"> The nanohertz gravitational wave background (GWB) is expected to be an aggregate signal of an ensemble of gravitational waves emitted predominantly by a large population of coalescing supermassive black hole binaries in the centres of merging galaxies.</font>

+## Other Publications
 [**The second data release from the European Pulsar Timing Array: V. Implications for massive black holes, dark matter and the early Universe.**](https://arxiv.org/abs/2306.162271){:target="_blank"}
 <font size="3"> We present the results of a search for continuous gravitational wave signals (CGWs) in the second data release (DR2) of the European Pulsar Timing Array (EPTA) collaboration.</font>